-Subjects underwent 5 different blocks of 400 reaching movements (200 out and back movements) to four different targets.
-The 5 blocks were a familiarization block, 0 lbs, 3 lbs, 5 lbs, and 8 lbs added at the hand.
+Subjects made reaching movements within five blocks.
+The five blocks were a familiarization block, 0 lbs, 3 lbs, 5 lbs, and 8 lbs added at the hand.
 The order of the weighted conditions was randomized for each subject.
-The downward weight of the added masses were supported by the robot so these masses only added inertial effects to the arm.
+The downward weight of the added masses was supported by the robot so these masses only added inertial effects to the arm.
 The position of the handle controlled a cursor on a computer screen that was placed just above head level and about 3 feet in front of the subject.
 Subjects arm positions started in approximately the same orientation.
 Visual feedback was provided to the subjects throughout the experiment on whether they completed the reach movement in the prescribed duration.
-To begin a trial subjects held a circular cursor (r = 0.4 cm, yellow colored) within the home circle (r = 1.1 cm, white circle) location for 200 ms. The home circle then disappeared and a target circle (r = 1.4 cm, red color) 10 cm away appeared randomly at 45, 135, 225, and 315 degrees from the right horizontal.
+To begin a trial subjects held a circular cursor (r = 0.4 cm, yellow colored) within the home circle (r = 1.1 cm, white circle) location for 200 ms. The home circle then disappeared and a target circle (shape dependent on experiment) 10 cm away appeared randomly at 45, 135, 225, and 315 degrees from the right horizontal.
 A subject would go through all four outward targets in a pseudorandom order then begin again.

+Experiment 2a

+In this experiment 9 male and 3 female subjects, all right handed, with an average age of 25 years (std = 3.84), average weight 68.6 kg (std = 4.1), and an average height of 154.6 cm (std = 28.7) completed the experiment (Fig. 3B).
+Subjects underwent 5 different blocks of 400 reaching movements (200 out and back movements) to four different targets.
+The subjects would make horizontal arm reaching movements towards a circular target, similar to experiment 1 (r = 1.4 cm, red color).
 For each reaching movement, the target would explode indicating a correct movement duration as the movement duration criteria was set between 1ms and 10000 ms, so there were not time requirements imposed on the reaching movements.
 In this experiment we wanted to ensure subjects came to a complete stop before the trial ended, so the dot would explode after the subject had remained in the target for 300 ms and the velocity during that time was under 0.5 mm/s.

-Experiments 2b and 2c
+Experiment 2b

 We wanted to ensure that the effects on movement duration from mass were not influenced by the size of the target or accuracy costs.
 We ran two more similar experiments in which we altered the shape of the target to change the accuracy costs of the movement.

-In experiment 2b, the target was a section of a 10 cm circular arc centered on the home circle oriented at the same positions as experiment 1 and 2 (Fig. \ref{fig:methods}D).
-There were 8 male and 4 female subjects, with an average age of 25.3 years, average height of 68.6 inches, and an average weight of 154.6 lbs.
-Subjects would need to stop betwee n 10 cm and 11 cm from the home circle and within 3 degrees of the center of the arc target for the target arc to turn green.
-If subjects overshot the the target (went past 11 cm) the target would turn red indicating an overshoot.
-12 unique subjects made reaching movement s in 5 blocks, of familiarization, 0 lbs, 3 lbs, 5 lbs, and 8 lbs added at the hand.
-The blocks consisted of 400, 200, 200, 200, and 200 trials respectively.
-This experiment was used to simulate a high accuracy cost with a small target.
+In experiment 2b, there were 8 male and 4 female subjects who completed the protocol, with an average age of 25.3 years, average height of 68.6 inches, and an average weight of 154.6 lbs.
+Subjects completed 400 out and stop trials in familiarization, and 200 out and stop for each added mass condition.
+In this experiment, the target was a section of a 10 cm circular arc centered on the home circle oriented at the same positions as experiment 1 and 2a.
+Subjects would need to stop betwee n 10 cm and 11 cm from the home circle and within 7 degrees of the center of the arc target for the target arc to turn green.
+If subjects overshot the target (went past 11 cm) the target would turn red indicating an overshoot.